-Use an initial application rate of 0.6 (plus or minus 0.05) pounds of sand per square yard of treated area, and adjust the rate as necessary to produce a skid number (SN) of no less than 25 at 24 hours and 30 at 7 days.
-Coordinate with the Engineer to conduct a preliminary on-site skid test to determine the actual sand application rate prior to the beginning of production application.
-If friction numbers below those specified are obtained, completely remove all loose sand from the surface and re-apply the polymer at a rate of 150 square feet per gallon and spread additional sand as necessary to achieve the specified skid numbers.
-Remove the surface material by grinding or other approved method if satisfactory friction values are not achieved.
+Use an initial application rate of 0.6 (plus or minus 0.05) pounds of sand per square yard of treated area, and adjust the rate as necessary to produce a friction number (FN) of no less than FN40R greater than or equal to 35 at 7 days.
+Coordinate with the Engineer to conduct a preliminary on-site friction test to determine the actual sand application rate prior to the beginning of production application.
+If friction numbers below those specified are obtained, completely remove all loose sand from the surface and re-apply the polymer at a rate of 150 square feet per gallon and spread additional sand as necessary to achieve the specified friction numbers.
+Remove the surface material by grinding, shot blasting, or other approved method if satisfactory friction values are not achieved.
 Friction tests will be conducted by the State Materials Office.

-413-3.5 Opening Riding Surfaces to Traffic: Protect the sand covered area from vehicular traffic until the polymer has fully cured.
-After curing, power vacuum to remove excess sand from the riding surface, before opening to traffic.
+- 413-3.5 Opening Riding Surfaces to Traffic: Protect the sand covered area from vehicular traffic until the polymer has fully cured.
+After curing, power vacuum to remove excess sand from the riding surface, before opening to traffic. - 413-3.6 Acceptance Tests: Verify penetration of the methacrylate into the cracks by extracting a 2 inch diameter core (1-1/2 inch deep) for every 1000 square feet or less (if application is less than 1000 square feet) of sealed concrete.
+Use caution to prevent cutting the reinforcing steel.
+Frequency of verification may be reduced by the SMO with the concurrence of the Engineer.

-413-3.6 Cure Test: Test curing on the treated area using a cotton strand or cotton ball.
+Test curing on the treated area using a cotton strand or cotton ball.
 Consider the material fully cured and ready for traffic when polymer does not adhere to the cotton ball when pressed against the treated surface and then pulled away.
 Obtain approval from the Engineer prior to reopening area to traffic.